facebook/docusaurus/docs/getting-started-publishing.md

       -run: echo "Skipping tests on gh-pages branch"
 ```

-Once you commit and push this file to your remote `gh-pages` branch on GitHub, Circle will skip running tests on the `gh-pages` branch.
+Save this file as `config.yml` and place it in a `.circleci` folder inside your `website/assets` folder.